EEOB-BioData/BCB546_Spring2024/assignments/Final_Project/README.md

 ### In-Class Presentation:

-Each group will have ~20 minutes to present their work on either April 29th or May 4th.
+Each group will have ~20 minutes to present their work on either May 1st or May 3rd.
 Each presentation should include:

 1. Background on the biological question being investigated.
 2. A description of the workflow carried out by the group.